Adidas CEO vows to stay on, admits mistakes - paper

-BERLIN The long-serving chief executive of Adidas (ADSGn.DE) has no intention of stepping down despite criticism as the German sportswear company loses ground to U.S. rival Nike (NKE.N), he told a German newspaper.
+BERLIN, Jan 28 The long-serving chief executive of Adidas has no intention of stepping down despite criticism as the German sportswear company loses ground to U.S. rival Nike, he told a German newspaper.

 "If I no longer had the ambition and the energy, and the firm belief that I can bring the company further forward, then I would stop immediately," Herbert Hainer was quoted as saying by the Sueddeutsche Zeitung daily.